 - Meaning: “Thank you very much.”

-- When to Use: When someone has gone out of their way to help you, like a coworker assisting with a big project.
+- When to use: when someone has gone out of their way for you — like a coworker helping with a major project.

 - Pronunciation: doh-moh ah-ree-gah-toh goh-zah-ee-mahss.